 Hyperthyroidism

 There could be other causes too.
-Cancer treatments like chemotherapy can lead to episodes of night sweats, while medications such as antidepressants, opioids and hormone treatments can also be a cause.
+Cancer treatments like chemotherapy can lead to episodes of night sweats, while medications such as antidepressants, opioids, and hormone treatments can also be a cause.

 Drug misuse or consuming too much alcohol or caffeine can also lead to night sweats.